How the engine works

 The market funds registration, not SN20.

 Investor crowdloans cover each subnet's registration cost.
-SN20 captures carry and upside without fronting the network's most expensive line item.
+SN20 captures its 15–25% emission share without fronting the network's most expensive line item.

 02 — COMPOUNDING

-Every graduate adds a permanent 15–25% carry position.
+Every graduate adds a permanent 15–25% emission share.
 Year four collects from every subnet of years one through four — at once.

 03 — ALIGNED INCENTIVES